sebikolon/MMM-RVV/README.md

 This module has been programmed to allow for **multiple instances**.
 Simply add more MMM-RVV config entries to your config.js file to display multiple stations and configure them according to your needs.

 ## Configuration
-You can show the MMM-RVV module without setting any configuration options.<BR>In this case, the stop 'Regensburg University` is set as default *stop_from_ID*.
+You can show the MMM-RVV module without setting any configuration options.<BR>In this case, the stop `Regensburg University` is set as default *stop_from_ID*.

 Sample configuration entry for your `~/MagicMirror/config/config.js` with optional parameters: